Invertible Manifold Learning for Dimension Reduction: Appendix

-\paragraph{Hyperparameter values.} Basically, we set $\alpha=0.1$ in LeakyReLU, and optimize the \textit{i-ML-Enc} with Adam \citep{2015-ICLR-Adam} for $10000$ epochs.
-We set the hyperparameter based on two intuitions: (1) the implementation of \textit{sparse coordinate transformation} should achieve DR on the premise of maintaining homeomorphism; (2) NLDR should be achieved gradually rather than suddenly.
-Based on (1), we gradually decrease the \textit{extra heads} weights $\gamma$ linearly for epochs from $2000$ to $8000$, while linearly increase the orthogonal loss weights $\alpha$ for epochs from $500$ to $2000$.
+\textbf{Hyperparameter values.} \quad Basically, \textit{i-ML-Enc} is trained with Adam optimizer \cite{2015-ICLR-Adam} and learning rate $lr=0.001$ for $8000$ epochs.
+We set the layer number $L=8$ for most datasets but $L=6$ for COIL-20.
+The bound in push-away loss is set $B=3$ in most datasets but removed in Spheres and Half-spheres.
+We set the hyperparameter based on two intuitions: (1) the implementation of \textit{sparse coordinate transformation} should achieve DR on the premise of maintaining homeomorphism; (2) NLDR should be achieved gradually from the first to $(L-1)$-th layer because NLDR is impossible to achieve by a single nonlinear layer.
+Based on (1), we decrease the \textit{extra heads} weights $\gamma$ linearly for epochs from $2000$ to $8000$, while linearly increase the orthogonal loss weights $\alpha$ for epochs from $500$ to $2000$.
 Based on (2), we approximate the DR trend by exponential series.
-For the \textit{extra heads}, the target dimension $s^{l}$ should decrease exponentially from $m$ to $s^{'}$ for the $2$-th to $(L-1)$-th layer, and the push-away loss weights $\mu$ decrease linearly.
+For the \textit{extra heads}, the target dimension decrease exponentially from $m$ to $s^{'}$ for the $2$-th to $(L-1)$-th layer, and the push-away loss weights $\mu$ increase linearly.
 Similarly, the padding weight $\beta$ should increase linearly.
-The layer number $L$ is set to $6$ for COIL-20, and $8$ for other datasets.
+Because the intrinsic dimension is different from each real-world dataset, we adjust the prior hyperparameters according to the approximated intrinsic dimension.